pschiffmann/react-rfcs/text/0000-use-for-each.md

 }
 ```

-_Listing 3-3: "useMultipleConnections" hook naive implementation that closes all connections on changes._
+_Listing 3-3: "useMultipleConnections" Hook naive implementation that closes all connections on changes._

 With the new Hook implementation, we can make changes to the `roomIds` array without crashing the app.
 But with every change to the array, we now close and re-open _all_ connections.